Quintenvw/Maki/README.md

 # Maki
 The most all-in-one bot made to engage members and moderate your server!
-Featuring server management, leveling, economy, game commands, server statistics, fun commands, and more with an intuitive dashboard!
+Leveling, economy, music, logs and more with an intuitive dashboard!

 * [Website](https://maki.gg)
 * [Support Server](https://maki.gg/support)